Teacher Certification (Graduate Certificate)

 Arizona, Certification, License, Teacher, alternative, teaching

-Prepare to obtain teacher certification in elementary, secondary education or special education in as few as two semesters.
+Prepare to obtain teacher certification in elementary, secondary education or special education in as few as three semesters.

 The graduate certificate in teacher certification is a flexible certification program designed for students who want to obtain teaching licensure in a compressed time frame while working in a classroom or taking the traditional route for certification.

-Through online courses, video-based teaching observations and supportive coaching, the certificate qualifies as a pathway to Arizona teacher certification in elementary education, secondary education or special education.
-Coursework may be completed over the span of two or three semesters, depending on the start date.
+Through online courses, video-based teaching observations and supportive coaching, the certificate qualifies as a pathway to Arizona teacher certification in elementary education, secondary education or special education (mild or moderate).
+Coursework may be completed over the span of three semesters, depending on the start date.

 There are two pathways for this program:

-The alternative pathway requires students to be employed as a full-time teacher of record aligned with their certification area (elementary, secondary or special education) before enrolling in the program.
+The alternative pathway requires students to be employed as a full-time teacher of record, also known as an apprentice teacher, aligned with their certification area (elementary, secondary or special education) before enrolling in the program.

-The traditional pathway allows students to complete an internship and either a residency or student teaching placement in their certification area (elementary, secondary or special education).
+The traditional pathway allows students to complete an internship and student teaching placement in their certification area (elementary, secondary or special education).

-Students in this program can choose to transfer credits to a Master of Education in elementary education, Master of Education in secondary education, or Master of Education in special education within three years of starting the graduate certificate program.
+Students can choose to transfer credit hours to a Master of Education program in elementary education, an MEd program in secondary education, or an MEd program in special education within three years of starting the graduate certificate program.

 Graduates earn an institutional recommendation for Elementary Education, K-8; Secondary Education, 6-12; or Special Education, K-12 Mild/Moderate Disabilities through the Arizona Department of Education.